13 Best Golf Courses in Las Vegas

 • Phone: 702 889 1000

-• Known for: First Tiger Woods PGA Tour win was here.
+• Known for: classic Vegas golf history and Tiger Woods’ first PGA Tour win

-The National Golf Club of Las Vegas has five par 3’s and four mid-length par 5’s that are suitable for par or birdies.
+Las Vegas National Golf Club has five par 3’s and four mid-length par 5’s that are suitable for par or birdies.
 It is a par 71 course that is filled with thousands of trees, well-placed sand bunkers, water hazards, and lush fairways.

 The golf course is over six decades old and was designed by the architect Bert Stamps.
 Rich history surrounds this golf course as many games have been played here including a number of LPGA & PGA events like the Tournament of Champions.